Let's start by taking a look at the inverse of the exponential function, f (x) = 2x .

 By examining the nature of the logarithmic graph, we have seen that the parent function will stay to the right of the x-axis, unless acted upon by a transformation.

-• The parent function, y = logb x, will always have an x-intercept of one, occurring at the ordered pair of (1,0).
+The parent function, , will always have an x-intercept of one, occurring at the ordered pair of (1,0).

-transformed parent function includes a vertical or horizontal shift, all bets are off.
-The horizontal shift will affect the possibility of a y-intercept and the vertical shift will affect the x-intercept.
-In this situation, you will need to examine the graph carefully to determine what is happening.
+If a transformed logarithmic function includes, for example, a vertical or horizontal shift, all bets are off.
+The horizontal shift can affect the x-intercept and the possibility of a y-intercept, while the vertical shift can affect the x-intercept.
+In these situations, you will need to examine the graph carefully to determine what is happening.

 bewareguy